 Words are important and they are powerful.
 Photography is another way for Cory to express her vision, just as her writing expresses her deep insights into how our unconscious mind controls our actions and thoughts.

 The challenge is to translate the technical knowledge into art, both in her photography and her writing.
-In her book,
+In her book, The F.I.X.
+Code, she writes about her time in the darkroom and being interrupted while in the creative zone.

 She is a purist when it comes to her photography.
 She owns digital cameras for convenience but seldom prints from those files, preferring to be in the silence of her darkroom.